benitangela/drum-kit_project/README.md

 * adding animation (styles.css) to website
 <br />
 <br />

 ---
-copyrighted &#169; 2023 by [Angela Yu - Udemy course].
+credit goes to &#169; 2023 by [Angela Yu - Udemy course].
 All rights reserved.